 (1) The facility operator must submit to the Executive Officer a test plan at least 45 days prior to the first test date.
 The test plan must provide for testing at least annually, and more frequently as needed to account for seasonal variations in fuels or processes.

-(2) The plan must specify conduct of performance and stack tests consistent with the requirements of approved ARB or U.S. EPA test methods.
+(2) The plan must specify conduct of performance and stack tests consistent with the requirements of approved CARB or U.S. EPA test methods.
 Process rates during the test must be determined in a manner that is consistent with the procedures used for GHG report accounting purposes.

 (3) Upon approval of the test plan by the Executive Officer, the test procedures in that plan must be repeated as specified in the plan.
 The Executive Officer and the local air pollution control officer must be notified at least ten days in advance of subsequent tests.